FSD Logo - White

 Context

-The country’s remote northeastern region of Badakhshan represents 15% of the contaminated territory.
-FSD operates in an area where many mine accidents occur.
-It is a region isolated from the rest of the country by a mountain range with limited access to international aid.
+FSD operates in Badakhshan province, located northeast of the country, where many of these mine accidents occur.
+The region is isolated from the rest of the country by a mountain range and has limited access to international aid.
+FSD also operates in Kunduz province, at the frontier with Tajikistan.

 Some children have no option but to cross mined areas to reach school.